-• The 10 Best Electric Guitars for Metal
+• Looking for a metal guitar to match?
+These are the 10 Best Electric Guitars for Metal

-• The best amp modelers you can buy right now
+• These are the best amp modelers you can buy right now

 The Best Amps For Metal To Buy Right Now